 Shantou Bu (汕头埠)

-This is an old building which has been transformed into a cultural exhibition hall in Shantou.
-It was originally built in the 1907s and was first owned by the Taiwanese Shantou bank.
-The first thing you stepped into the entrance, you will be able to see a big wall mural which showcase the major events of the past hundreds years since its beginning.
+Located at the Shantou Bu in Shantou.
+It is an old building which have been converted into a cultural exhibition hall.
+It was originally built in the 1907s and was the first Taiwanese in Shantou.
+As you step into the entrance, there is a big wall mural in the first which showcase the major events in the past few hundreds of years when it first open.

 Shantou General Post Office

-Shantou was in fact one of the earliest cities in China to start modern postal service.
-It opened its postal service in the Customs Office in the sixth year of Tongzhi (1867).
-In 1897, it officially set up the General Post Office in Shantou.
-It was one of the first 25 post offices in China.
+Did you know that Shantou was one of the pioneers in China to kick-start the modern postal service?
+It all began in the Customs Office back in the sixth year of Tongzhi, which was 1867.
+But wait, there’s more!
+In 1897, Shantou proudly set up the General Post Office right in the city.
+It was one of the very first 25 post offices in China!

 Shantou Old Buildings